-If you’re planning for the future, buying a 4K monitor now is a very good idea, as long as you can also get a GPU that can run games in at least 2K.
-If you’re prioritizing performance, a 1080p monitor is still a better choice.
+If you care about future-proofing, buying a 4K monitor now is a very good idea as long as you can also get a GPU that can run games in at least 2K.

-Soon after, however, prices started dropping and 4K TVs drew ever closer to the mainstream consumer.
-This also heralded an important change in the world of gaming — a big resolution jump was imminent.
-Here’s a picture to illustrate just how big 4k resolution is:
+Soon after, however, prices started decreasing, and 4K TVs drew ever closer to the mainstream consumer.
+This also heralded an important change in the world of gaming — a big resolution jump was imminent!

 As you can see, 4K has roughly four times as many pixels as a Full HD display does, hence the name.
 It is also often referred to as Ultra HD (UHD) or 2160p.
-Soon after, Sony and Microsoft scrambled to release “4K Ready” versions of their consoles, the PlayStation 4 Pro and the Xbox One X.
+Soon after its appearance, Sony and Microsoft scrambled to release “4K Ready” versions of their consoles, the PlayStation 4 Pro and the Xbox One X.

-If you are a PC gamer, then you have probably considered the prospect of getting a 4K monitor at some point or another.
-As a matter of fact, this just might be a good time to get one since we finally have decently-priced high-quality gaming 4K monitors.
+If you’re a PC gamer, you have probably considered the prospect of getting a 4K monitor at some point or another.
+As a matter of fact, this just might be a good time to get one considering we finally have decently priced, high-quality gaming 4K monitors.

 As you may know, a 24-inch diagonal is the “sweet spot” for Full HD monitors.
-Anything bigger and you are bound to start noticing individual pixels, thus making such monitors ill-suited for viewing up close, as well as some unsightly aliasing.
+Anything bigger and you’re bound to start noticing individual pixels and some unsightly aliasing, thus making such monitors ill-suited for viewing up close.

 4K monitors, however, can produce extremely sharp images on much bigger screens without the pixels becoming visible to the naked eye.
-As for these monitors’ sweet spot, it is currently at around 27 inches as anything bigger would be uncomfortable for viewing up close, for obvious reasons.
+These monitors’ sweet spot currently stands at around 27 inches, as anything bigger would be uncomfortable for viewing up close, for obvious reasons.

 Better In-Game Visuals

-Some might say that there is no point in having a 4K resolution on a monitor as “small” as 27 inches, but that is simply wrong.
+Some might say that there is no point in having a 4K resolution on a monitor as “small” as 27 inches, but that’s simply wrong.

-With 4K, you get an amazing sense of depth to the picture, the kind of depth that borders on 3D but without the annoying side-effects such as headaches, nausea, or having to wear 3D glasses.
+With 4K, you get an amazing sense of depth to the picture, the kind of depth that borders on 3D but without the annoying side-effects of headaches, nausea or having to wear 3D glasses.

 The difference between 1080p and 2160p can be seen here even if you’re viewing the video on a 1080p display.
 As a matter of fact, even if you run a game in 4K on lower settings, it will look better than when maxed out in 1080p.

-4K displays were only introduced recently and as such, they will not be outdated anytime soon.
-Moreover, display technology is unlikely to improve significantly over the next couple of years, so you can feel free to invest in a quality 4K gaming monitor with no fear of it becoming dirt cheap next year.
+4K displays were only introduced recently.
+As such, they will not be outdated anytime soon.
+Moreover, display technology is unlikely to improve significantly over the next couple of years, so you can feel free to invest in a quality 4K gaming monitor with no fear of it becoming dirt-cheap next year.

-Truth be told, some companies are already rolling out 5K displays, but those and potentially higher resolutions will be aimed solely at professionals, seeing as we barely have hardware powerful enough to run games in 4K.
+Truth be told, some companies are already rolling out 5K displays.
+Still, those and potentially higher resolutions will be aimed solely at professionals, considering we barely have hardware powerful enough to run games in 4K.

 Speaking of which…